-I am owed money for services provided before UHCIC was ordered into liquidation.
+I am owed money for services provided before PUP was ordered into receivership.
 What is the procedure for payment of these claims?

-Can Providers seek payment from former members for debt owed by UHCIC for medical services?
+Can Providers seek payment from former members/subscribers for debt owed by PUP for medical services?